LPoulitsis/RSA-Implementation/README.md

 A simple implementation of the famous RSA cryptographic algorithm in C++

-In order to execute the program you have to be inside the "src" directory, after that run the following command:
+In order to execute the program you have to be inside the "src" directory, after that run the following commands:

-g++ main main.cpp functions/rsa.cpp functions/user.cpp
+- g++ main main.cpp functions/rsa.cpp functions/user.cpp
+- ./main